stratosphereips/zeeklog2pandas/README.md

 df = pd.concat(dfs)
 ```

 This will merge all the ssh logs.
-You can replace 'ssh.' for 'conn.' in order to have one DataFrame with all the conn log of that day.
+You can replace `ssh.` for `conn.` in order to have one DataFrame with all the conn log of that day.

 You need to be sure that the DataFrames have always the same columns.
 Otherwise you can use some other pandas method like merge or join, but you will need to take care of how the non existing values in some columns are handled.